LA Rams embarrassed, uncertain after loss to winless Jets

 WHAT NEEDS HELP

 McVay’s history of baffling play-calling decisions.
-Faced with third-and 4-from the Jets 37 while trailing by three points in the final minutes, the Rams threw two long, incomplete passes instead of playing a short game or running the ball.
+Faced with third-and 4-from the Jets 37 while trailing by three points in the final minutes, the Rams threw two long, incomplete passes instead of trying a higher-percentage throw or running the ball.

 Both passes fell incomplete and weren’t even close.
 Whether Jared Goff made the wrong progression read or not, McVay’s schemes didn’t match the moment at all.